A MESSAGE FROM Back to NYC—Running With Purpose

 Then, just as I do now, I always wanted more time with him.

 Two days before the race, I came down with a rough virus.
 I didn’t squander the opportunity, but I only made it 4 miles before I had to step off the course.
 There was nothing left to give.
 And what was weighing even heavier was this: my dad had been diagnosed with Acute Myeloid Leukemia just that July.
-My husband Michael and I had quickly become his caregivers.
-And once again, I was reminded—life is fragile.
+My husband, Michael, and I had quickly become his caregivers.
+And once again, I was reminded that life is fragile.
 Time is precious.
 Everything can change in a moment.

 I wanted so badly to do something that would make him proud.
 To give us both something to hold onto in the middle of so much unknown.
 And for months after that race, I couldn’t let go of the feeling that I needed to go back.
 I had to finish what I started.